Auxiliary verb: List of auxiliaries in English

 Deontic modality expresses an ability, necessity, or obligation that is associated with an agent subject.
 Epistemic modality expresses the speaker's assessment of reality or likelihood of reality.
 Distinguishing between the two types of modality can be difficult, since many sentences contain a modal verb that allows both interpretations.

-List of Auxiliaries Unique to African American Vernacular English
+List of auxiliaries unique to African American Vernacular English

 African American Vernacular English makes a variety of finer tense/aspect distinctions than other dialects of English by making use of unique variant forms of, in particular: habitual 'be', reduced 'done' (dən), and stressed 'been' (BIN):

 Diagnostics for identifying auxiliary verbs in English

 The verbs listed in the previous section can be classified as auxiliaries based upon two diagnostics: they allow subject–auxiliary inversion (the type of inversion used to form questions etc.) and (equivalently) they can take not as a postdependent (a dependent that follows its head).
-The following examples illustrate the extent to which subject–auxiliary inversion can occur with an auxiliary verb but not with a full verb:
+The following examples illustrate the extent to which subject–auxiliary inversion can occur with an auxiliary verb but not with a full verb.
+(The asterisk * is the means commonly used in linguistics to indicate that the example is grammatically unacceptable or that a particular construction has never been attested in use).